-The Group Sustainability Committee was also set up, a managerial committee that aims at keeping the Group focused on sustainability issues, monitoring the progress of the ESG Roadmap on a quarterly basis and indicating areas for further development.
-Lastly, in order to support the development of the action plan in the new ESG Roadmap and ensure the effective operation of the Group Sustainability Committee, a Group Sustainability Manager was appointed, who will collaborate with the Group Sustainability Officer and will work closely with the Sustainability Champions of the Business Units.
+At the same time as the ESG Roadmap was launched, the Group Sustainability Committee was set up, a management committee whose objective is to maintain the Group's focus on sustainability issues, monitoring the progress of the ESG Roadmap on a quarterly basis and indicating areas for its further development.
+Lastly, in order to support the development of the action plan in the new ESG Roadmap and ensure the effective operation of the Group Sustainability Committee, a Group Sustainability Manager was appointed, who collaborates with the Group Sustainability Officer and works closely with the Sustainability Champions of the Business Units.